-NOTE: Define CONFIG\HOST\SLEEP macro in wifi\config.h to enable the feature.
+NOTE: Define CONFIG HOST SLEEP macro in wifi_config.h to include in cli option..

 NOTE: This command is only tested with i.MX RT1060 EVKC, i.MX RT1060 EVKB and i.MX RT1170 EVKB.
 For this command execution Wi-Fi station should be connected with external AP.